What is it?

 This board was less helpful than I expected to be.
 I still had to cut and wire the connections from the essentials board to the breakout board.
 The main benefit would be that the essentials board is compatible with breakout boards from other companies like Adafruit.

-Footprints for capacitors can be placed on all pins on the breakout board, tied to ground, so that the power pins on the board can be connected directly to power, with jumpers to select which pins to connect to power.
+I call this board The Essentials Breakout.
+It provides a common power and ground pin, and power and ground can be applied to any pin using a jumper.
 The same can be done for the clock, although jumper wires will be required.
 You can only make it so modular on for a board of a fixed size.

 I thought I would have to make the board wider, but when I placed the components, I found that I could squeeze in all the components without increasing the size of the breakout board.
 While the board is definitely wider than a DIP-24, it does include capacitors on the power lines as well as integrated crystals and their load capacitors.